alessandracosta8/Sgrunt-Social-Full-Stack-Django-project/README.md

 ## Deploy to Heroku
 ---
-To deploy this page to Heroku from its GitHub repository, follow this steps:
+To deploy this page to Heroku from its GitHub repository, follow these steps:

 ### Create the Heroku App:
 - Log in to [Heroku](https://dashboard.heroku.com/apps) or create an account.